wikimedia/wikimedia-fundraising-dash/README.md

 Then run the scripts in this app's schema/ folder to create a fredge database (skip 0000 if you already have a fredge db) and add the tables needed for dash.

-First populate the contribution_tracking table.
-Run the script in test_data/contribution_tracking.sql against the drupal database.
+First populate the contribution_tracking and exchange_rates tables.
+Run the test_data scripts contribution_tracking.sql and exchange_rates.sql against the drupal database.
 If you need more, generate SQL insert statements from this schema: https://mockaroo.com/e17c4fd0 .

 Next, populate the CiviCRM donation and contact tables.
 In your CiviCRM install's drupal directory, run drush dpm <dash dir>/test_data/DonationQueueMessages.json.
 If you need more, generate them from this schema: https://mockaroo.com/787ef4e0.